Skip to main content

 • $HOME/.ssh/id_rsa.pub: Contains your public key.

-Save a copy of the id_rsa file (this is your private key) somewhere on your local machine so you can browse to it and upload it to Device42.
+Save a copy of the id_rsa file (your private key) on your local machine so you can browse to it and upload it to Device42.

 Use $ssh-copy-id to copy the newly generated certificate to your target host(s):